Scubamama/gitstuffs/README.md

 `git branch -r`  -> shows all remote branches
 `git branch -a`  -> shows all branches local and remote

+`git branch --merged`   -> shows all branches merged into current branch

+`git branch -v`   -> shows last commit on each branch

+`git branch -d branch1 branch2....`   -> deletes multiple branches in one command

+`git push --delete origin branchName`  -> deletes the remote branch

 `git add -A`  -> adds all

 `git add -u`  -> adds modified only

 `git add . `  -> adds all files in sub directories as well

+`git commit --amend -m "Changed Commit Message"    -> change the message of the previous commit

+`git commit -am “divide function available”`      -> add and commit all the modified files, but not newly created files

 > origin = remote
 pull = fetch + merge  -> bringing remote changes into my local repo